betaglot/plantabeta/docs/dev/StyleGuide.md

 ### Keep it G

-Euphemisms undermine PutPlant and open it up to unnecessary criticism
+Euphemisms undermine Put(Plant) and open it up to unnecessary criticism

 - CreamyLand
 - "Cream out"